 We understand that this is a sensitive situation that could greatly affect your family and your relationship with your children, and our team can provide you with the caring and outstanding legal counsel you need and deserve.
 If you would like to discuss your rights under California’s child custody laws, we encourage you to contact us as soon as possible.

-Shannon B. Miles, a Certified Family Law Specialist (CFLS) is also an accredited and accomplished San Diego lawyer at The Law Offices of Nancy J. Bickford.
+Shannon B. Miles, a Certified Family Law Specialist (CFLS) is also an accredited and accomplished San Diego lawyer at Bickford Blado & Botros.
 Please call 858-793-8884 to understand how she can help your child custody battle begin and end with you keeping your kids where they belong: With you.